 Q: Where is the nearest parking area?

 Know ahead of time where the nearest parking area is.
 Disabled parking placards can be used in ANY marked parking space on campus, including A, C and Z lots, metered spaces (no need to fill meter), service vehicle spaces and disabled parking spaces.
 Know the step-free path from the nearest lots to your event location.

 Q: How do I get from [point A] to [point B]?

-Familiarize yourself with stair-free pathways in the vicinity of the event (e.g., parking lot to main entrance) and to notable locations around campus, especially the Bookstore, Main Quad, Hoover Tower, etc.
+Familiarize yourself with step-free pathways in the vicinity of the event (i.e. parking lot to main entrance) and to notable locations around campus, especially the Bookstore, Main Quad, Hoover Tower, etc.

-Q: Where is the nearest wheelchair accessible bathroom?
+Q: Where is the nearest wheelchair accessible restroom?

-Know ahead of time where the accessible bathroom is, and how to get to it from your event location.
+Know ahead of time where the accessible restroom is and how to get to it from your event location.

-Q: Do you have a teletypewriter (TTY) or telephone device for the deaf (TDD) available?
+Q: Do you have a teletypewriter (TTY) or Telecommunications Device for the Deaf (TDD) available?